alhaad/alhaad.github.io/_posts/2024-05-01-mlp-universal-classifier.md

 title: "Multi-layer perceptron (MLP) is a universal classifier"
 tag: MLP universal classifier
 ---
-# Multi-layer perceptron (MLP) is a universal classifier

 Notes from CMU 11-785.
 Lecture #1

 ## Perceptron is a linear classifier